Efficient High-Dimensional Entangled State Analyzer with Linear Optics: Conclusion and Discussions

-In summary, we have proposed an efficient linear-optics implementation of a high-dimensional entangled state analyzer in even dimensions.
+In summary, we have outlined an efficient linear-optics implementation of a high-dimensional entangled state analyzer in even dimensions.
 Our scheme uses the minimal number of required auxiliary photons and has a success probability that decreases only quadratically with the dimension.
 Importantly, we achieve this with auxiliary states with a Schmidt rank that increases only linearly with the dimension and we outline how the states can be generated deterministically with a single quantum emitter coupled to a small (logarithmic in dimension) qubit register.

 Our work significantly relaxes the experimental requirement for a high-dimensional ESA and points to the use of quantum emitters for the efficient preparation of auxiliary states for linear-optics, high-dimensional photonics quantum processing.
-As outlined in this paper, the auxiliary state of a four-dimensional ESA succeeding with probability 1/8 can be generated from a single quantum emitter, paving the way for near-term experimental demonstrations using neutral atoms~\cite{Thomas2022} or solid-state emitters~\cite{Knall2022,Meng2023}.
+As outlined in this paper, the auxiliary state of a four-dimensional ESA succeeding with probability 1/8 can be generated from a single quantum emitter, paving the way for near-term experimental demonstrations using atomic~\cite{Thomas2022} or solid-state emitters~\cite{Knall2022,Meng2023}.

+We investigated the performance in a faulty setting and showed that the success probability and fidelity are robust against errors, especially for $d=4$.
 We note that the auxiliary state of the four-dimensional ESA could also be prepared from an SPDC source in a probabilistic manner using a delay line for one of the emitted photons.
 While such an approach does not scale to higher dimensions, it may be relevant for near-term experiments with no access to a quantum emitter.
+Another approach is to use high-dimensional quantum emitters for the generation of the auxiliary state~\cite{Raissi2024}.
+This would eliminate the need for a qubit register and is suited for e.g. atomic emitters~\cite{Ringbauer2022,Thomas2022}.
 While the success probability of our scheme is on par with other, more complicated schemes in the literature, we are not ruling out that even better performance could potentially be obtained in the future.
 Investigation of this as well as the extension of our scheme to odd dimensions is left for future work.